Telehealth: A Timely

 Telehealth is quickly making inroads to address the specific issues of access and discreet care for specific conditions that prove most troublesome for Americans.
 Providers like Wisp, an online community for female and male reproductive health, specialize in making care more accessible and affordable via a stigma-free, online platform.

-Signing up on a HIPAA compliant server only takes minutes and a US licensed doctor will review your symptoms and prescribe care if safe and appropriate.
+Signing up on a HIPAA compliant server only takes minutes and a US licensed medical provider will review your symptoms and prescribe care if safe and appropriate.
 Their medical team treats patients in all 50 states and provides prescription medication and over the counter remedies, as well as STI consultation and primary care—whenever and wherever you need it.

 Leveraging Telehealth to Bring Affordable Care to You